-The Society for the Prevention of Cruelty to Animals is a charity organisation with 39 SPCA Centres across New Zealand.
-Each of these centres does everything they can to ensure all animals in their region are being looked after.
+The Society for the Prevention of Cruelty to Animals is a charity organisation with 28 SPCA Centres and 6 vet partnerships across New Zealand.
+Each of these Centres does everything they can to ensure all animals in their region are being looked after.

 Like you, SPCA wants everyone in New Zealand to know how to look after their animals and give them the love and respect they deserve.